 It’s one of the youngest of Texas’ 245 political subdivisions.

 had some 8,700 residents by 1947, its streets lay mostly unpaved and

 unlighted.
-The South Texas town afforded its citizens, many of whom lived in near poverty,
+The South Texas town afforded its citizens, many of whom

-the mainline of the Missouri Pacific
+even though the community lay on the mainline of the Missouri Pacific

 few small hotels did not enjoy much business.

 But Mayor Charles R. Johnson figured the town could do better.
 Johnson

 had resigned his county judgeship and gotten elected mayor.
 He inherited

 a weak municipal government that basically subsisted on its water

 utility revenue.
 The city had only been using its tax revenue to retire

 Johnson changed all that, applying tax money on a pay-as-you-go basis

 to start making improvements.
-First the city made
+First the city made substantial water

-and nearly as many new streetlights.
+nearly as many new streetlights.

 this civic reawakening, businessman Bill Youngblood decided to build

 a first-class hotel in Raymondville

 just off U.S. 77, one of the main highways to the Lower Rio Grande

 Valley.
 Constructed of cinderblock and then covered with white stucco,

 Designed by the Corpus

-Christi architectural firm of Wade and Gibson and built by Harlingen contractor
+Christi architectural firm of Wade and Gibson and built by Harlingen

-chairs and lounges, and murals.
+furnishings, bamboo chairs and lounges, and murals.
 In addition, according

 to a newspaper story published the day the hotel opened on Sept.
 7,

 gave it “a plushy, salon look.”
 On top of all that, it had airconditioning,

 a big deal back then.

 Youngblood named the hotel the White Wing for the variety of

 dove then huntable only in the Rio Grande Valley.
 In fact, the white

 wing hunters who came south each year for the short September bird

 season made up much of the hotel’s clientel for years.
 Beyond catering

 to visitors, the hotel quickly became Raymondville’s